drone-labs/about/README.md

 Yes.
 Mirko Denecke (https://github.com/mirkix/ardupilotblue) has ported ardupilot core code for the board and imfatant maintains an excellent guide (https://github.com/imfatant/test) to make things work together.
 So, why?
-The existing solution relies on a Debian distribution (stretch-console) which provides many, many features that I do not aim to use.
+The proposed solution relies on a Debian distribution (stretch-console) which provides many, many features that I do not aim to use.
 Instead, I want to have a small memory footprint system while staying reliable, configurable, extendable and reproducible.